Kiangan: Etymology

 The town derives its name from Kiyyangan, an ancient village near the bank of the Ibulao River across the Lagawe valley.
 The name Kiyyangan is enshrined in Ifugao mythology and is believed to be the dwelling of Wigan and Bugan, the mythological ancestors of the Ifugao.

+History

+The Old Kiyyangan Village (OKV) has been dated back to as early as 810 Before Present (B.P) to 750 B.P.
+This site is associated with the Ifugao culture and where the Ifugao Indigenous group presided for a few hundred years.
+The Ifugao Filipino Indigenous society are the main and only known community to occupy the Old Kiyyangan Village site.

+Kiangan was the historic capital of Ifugao throughout the Spanish, American and Japanese occupations.
+It lost the position to Lagawe in 1949.
+In 1959, Lamut was carved out from Kiangan, followed by Asipulo in 1992.

 Geography

 Kiangan is situated 10.34 km from the provincial capital Lagawe, and 355.61 km from the country's capital city of Manila.

 Barangays

 Kiangan is politically subdivided into 14 barangays.
 Each barangay consists of puroks and some have sitios.